-- 1. The nature of the alleged problem; - 2.
-The number of Certificate Problem Reports received about a particular Certificate or Subscriber; - 3.
-The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that she didn't receive the goods she ordered); and - 4.
+- 1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm); - 2.
+The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties); - 3.
+The number of Certificate Problem Reports received about a particular Certificate or Subscriber;

+- 4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that she didn't receive the goods she ordered); and - 5.
 Relevant legislation.